EmmyAnieDev/Learn-Laravel/README.md

 -   To create a table ====>> php artisan make:migration create_blogs_table . table name must be plural to follow laravel naming convention.

 -   To add the new table created to the database ====>> php artisan migrate.

+## MODEL

+-   A model is a presentation of a table in your database.

+-   Models are used to interact with the database and encapsulate the logic related to the data manipulation.
+Each model corresponds to a data table.

+-   To create a model ====>> php artisan make:model Blog . model name must be singular to follow laravel naming convention.